bobinska-dev/sanity-plugin-table-of-contents-plugin/README.md

 # sanity-plugin-table-of-contents

-> This plugin is available for Sanity Studio v3 and up.

 A plugin that adds a table of contents inspector to navigate your page builder arrays and portable text in documents, letting you quickly jump to a specific heading or custom block.